The Operational Art of War

 The Operational Art of War (TOAW) is a series of computer wargames noted for their scope, detail, and flexibility in recreating, at an operational level, the major land battles of the 20th century.
 A Norm Koger design, TalonSoft published the first of the series in 1998.
-Matrix Games bought the rights to the franchise and created a new game in 2006, TOAW 3, which was the first non-Norm Koger designed game in the series.
+Matrix Games bought the rights to the franchise and re-released the game in 2006 as TOAW 3.